-If you want an Android TV streaming box with features like Dolby Vision and Atmos, 4K HDR and AI-upscaling, and a customizable remote, then Nvidia's Shield TV and Shield TV Pro are for you.
+If you want an Android TV streaming box with features like Dolby Vision and Atmos, 4K HDR and AI-upscaling, and a customizable remote, then Nvidia Shield TV and Shield TV Pro are for you.
 It's got Google Assistant built in and lets you stream from Chromecast apps.
 It's perfect for the techies and gamers who want more than Roku or Fire TV offer.
-It's not cheap.
+The bad news: it's not cheap.
 The good news: Nvidia seems to be better at privacy than those other guys.

 What could happen if something goes wrong?

 Nvidia's remote only listens for your voice when you push a button on the remote.
 That's a nice feature.
 Beware though, any asks you make of Google Assistant or Alexa to play your TV shows can be collected by Google and Amazon and used to target you with ads and content.
 While we are cautioning you, we should also mention that Nvidia reportedly suffered a data breach in 2022.
 Seventy one thousand employee credentials (no consumer data though) were stolen and some of those ended up online.
 It's a good reminder that nothing is 100% secure on the internet and that the best way to keep personal data safe is not collecting it in the first place.